AllswellSam/PowerBI-on-Texas-Housing/README.md

-Unveiling Market Insights with Power BI
+Unveiling Texas Housing Market Insights with Power BI --
---

 The Texas housing market is a dynamic space—prices shift, sales fluctuate, and inventory levels tell a deeper story.
 But how do we make sense of it all?
 With data.
 Using Power BI, I built a dashboard that transforms housing data into actionable insights, giving stakeholders the clarity they need.
 Here’s how each visualization plays a role:

 Charts